mwarzynski/confidence2019_teaser_lottery/README.md

 element over the available capacity, it will reallocate itself to the another bigger memory chunk.
 Therefore we must ensure, reallocation won't happen.

+Our strategy is creating two slices which point to the same memory.
+We copy `Account` struct when adding to the `Lottery`, so the slice will be also copied.
+When it comes to the capacity - we need to have such length and capacity that `append` won't reallocate the slice (and just write to the memory). `MaxAmountsLen = 4`, so we may exploit it by `capacity=4` and `length=3`.
+In this case adding another item will just overwrite fourth element.

 Anyway, here is the code:
 ```go
 func HackLottery() {